Information for organisers and attendees of gatherings.

 Read more about gatherings and event facilities on the Unite against COVID-19 website.

 Display and use QR codes

-We are asking people to keep a record of where they’ve been to support any future contact tracing if required.
+People are encouraged to keep a record of where they’ve been to support any future contact tracing if required.
 This includes when people attend gatherings.

 Attendees should have access to appropriate hand washing facilities with soap and water, and the ability to dry their hands thoroughly.
-Provide an alcohol-based hand sanitiser.
+Organisers should provide an alcohol-based hand sanitiser.

-Keep communal areas such as bathrooms and high-touch surfaces like door handles and payment machines clean.
-Use an appropriate cleaning solution.
+Using an appropriate cleaning solution, keep communal areas such as bathrooms and high-touch surfaces like door handles and payment machines clean.

 Attending a gathering